act-rules/act-rules.github.io/_rules/SC1-1-1-image-has-name.md

 #### Passed example 6

-HTML `img` element has accessible name that does not only consist of whitespace
+The HTML `img` element has an accessible name that does not only consist of whitespace

 ```html
 <img alt=":-)" />